libhide/book-notes/pragmatic-thinking-and-learning.md

 - Neuroplasticity ie. the plastic nature of brains make our brains re-wireable.
 The maximum amount we can learn, or the number of skills we attain, is not fixed.
 Just thinking that your brain has more capacity for learning makes it so.

 - On the flipside, the brain uses a "Use it or Lose it" policy wherein it dedicates more resources to whatever we do the most.
 This makes losing skills also a possibility.
 This is exactly why musicians practice scales incessantly, it's to do a refresh on their dynamic RAM.

+### Chapter 4: Get in Your Right Mind

+- The simplest thing one can do to involve more of the brain in problem solving and creativity is to activate more neural pathways than ususal ie. expanding sensory involvement.

+- An example of involving more senses while problem solving is to fiddle with a paper clip or solve a tactile puzzle.

+- Other than involving other senses, another technique is using cross-sensory feedback.
+Write the problem down, draw a picture, describe it verbally etc.

+- Only using R-mode processing isn't the solution to our problem.
+By itself, R-mode cannot solve problems – it can even process language, after all.
+Instead the solution is to synchronise L-mode and R-mode processing.

+- What we should strive for is an R-mode to L-mode flow.
+We want R-mode to lead to acquire context, initial knowledge and then we want L-mode to "productize" things and help us get shit done.

+- Pair Programming is an excellent way to get the L-mode and R-mode to work together.
+Thinking in and using metaphors is another such way.

+- Two ways to harvest more out of R-mode:

+1. Image Streaming
+2. Free-form journaling

+- R-mode cannot be commanded, it can be invited.
+We almost have to defocus a bit to invite it.
+As soon as we become goal-oriented, L-mode sprints back up.
+Taking a walk in a labyrinth, engaging in mundane tasks like taking a shower are for this very reason a good way to invite R-mode.

+- Non-goal-directed playing with an idea to make connections, see relationships, and gain insights is another way to invite R-mode.